QR3.9 Reality Bites

-If light regularly behaves in physically impossible ways, why is materialism still accepted?
-Science seems new, but it began thousands of years with Aristotle’s conclusion that reality consists of:
+Science seems new but it began thousands of years ago, when Aristotle concluded that our reality consists of:

-This view checks our boxes, as it is simple, intuitive, and fruitful.
-It is simple because particles of the matter we touch cause everything.
-It is intuitive because even a ray of light strikes a screen at a particular point.
-And it was fruitful because science grew by studying matter rather than scriptures.
+This view checks our boxes because it is simple, intuitive, and fruitful.
+It is simple because it allows particles of the matter we know to cause everything.
+It is intuitive because it allows a ray of light to strike a screen at one point.
+And it was fruitful because the study of matter allowed science to grow.

 3.9.1.
 A Fairy Tale for Physicists